 Participants should apply for visas, if needed, at the corresponding Consular office as soon as possible and upon receipt of an acceptance Note Verbale from the Provisional Technical Secretariat in order to ensure timely processing.

-It is strongly recommended that prior to departure all participants acquire health and accident insurance for the duration of the workshop and training.
+If not PTS funded, it is strongly recommended that prior to departure all participants acquire health and accident insurance for the duration of the workshop and training before departure.